narengan/cis/managing-for-reliability.md

 Generally, our recommended best practices are these:

  * Set up your DNS to take advantage of IBM CIS proxy servers and other features
- * Use a Global Load Balancer to distribute your site traffic evenly
+ * Use one or more Global Load Balancers to distribute your site traffic evenly
  * Set up appropriate Page Rules to manage your caching and other options

 Each of these items provides certain functionality you can use to create a more reliable CIS deployment.

-Notice that the CIS interface is organized into sections for security, reliability, and perfomance.
-The main navigation menu is shown in the following figure, in which DNS and Global Load Balancing are revealed:
+Notice that the CIS interface is organized into sections for *security*, *reliability*, and *perfomance*.
+The main navigation menu is shown in the following figure, with the Global Load Balancers and DNS menu items are revealed:

 ![Left navigation DNS ](images/cis-left-navigation.png)